ni/measurement-plugin-python/examples/output_voltage_measurement/README.md

   - To modify the NI Instrument Simulator configuration (e.g. GPIB address, serial configuration), use the `Instrument Simulator Wizard` included with the NI Instrument Simulator software.

-To use a 3rd party DMM, such as a Keysight 34401A:
-  - Verify the driver specific commands in `_visa_dmm.py` and update them if required.
+  - To configure third party instruments, see the documentation provided with the instrument.